US Federal Circuit Court of Appeals CAFC Decides No Privity of Contract

 Legal grounds for jurisdiction: Under the Tucker Act, the Court of Federal Claims has jurisdiction over federal contract cases in which the government is a party.
 See 28 USC 1491(a)(1); Gonzales & Gonzales Bonds & Ins.
 Agency v.
 Dept. of Homeland Sec., 490 F.3d 940, 943 (Fed.
 Cir.
 2007).

-When companies consider filing a lawsuit against the federal government, they must first see whether there is privity.
+Lack of privity defense for Government: When companies consider filing a lawsuit against the federal government, they must first see whether there is privity.
 Normally, privity of contract is between the prime contractor and the government.
-Subcontractors generally do have privity unless the government’s actions somehow extinguish such a defense to the lawsuit.
+Subcontractors generally do not have privity unless the government’s actions somehow extinguish such a defense to the lawsuit.

-Standing to file suit: As the US Court of Appeals for the Federal Circuit stated, “[s]tanding is a threshold jurisdictional issue that implicates Article III of the Constitution.”
+Standing to file suit: As the US Federal Circuit Court of Appeals stated, “[s]tanding is a threshold jurisdictional issue that implicates Article III of the Constitution.”
 Citing S. Cal.
 Fed.
 Sav. & Loan Ass’n, 422 F.3d at 1328.
 “Not only is privity a fundamental requirement of contract law, but it takes on even greater significance in cases such as this, because the ‘government consents to be sued only by those with whom it has privity of contract.’”
 Id. (quoting Erickson Air Crane Co. of Wash. v.
 United States, 731 F.2d 810, 813 (Fed.
 Cir.
 1984)).

 Limited Privity of Contract Exceptions

-Application to Government Contractors: When government contractors contemplate file a claim against the government or bring some other level of a lawsuit, bid protest or otherwise against the federal government, they should make a conscious effort to see whether or not they are an interested party or otherwise have standing to file a lawsuit.
+Application to Government Contractors: When government contractors contemplate file a claim against the government or bringing some other level of a lawsuit, bid protest or otherwise against the federal government, they should make a conscious effort to see whether or not they are an interested party or otherwise have standing to file a lawsuit.
+The government may use the lack of privity defense to get the case thrown out.
 See dangerous warning sent to prime contractors under new SBA rules.

 For additional questions or help filing an appeal to the U.S. Federal Circuit Court of Appeals (CAFC), call the government contracts lawyers at Watson & Associates, LLC for a FREE Initial Consultation.
 1.866.601.5518.